photoprism/photoprism-docs/docs/user-guide/users/cli.md

 [Learn more ›](client-credentials.md)

 !!! tldr ""
     Should you experience login problems, for example after upgrading from a [previous release](../../release-notes.md) or [development preview](../../getting-started/updates.md#development-preview), we recommend running the `photoprism auth reset --yes` command [in a terminal](../../getting-started/docker-compose.md#command-line-interface) to reset the `auth_sessions` table to a clean state and force a re-login of all users.
-Note that this will also delete all client access tokens and any [app passwords](2fa.md#step-3-app-passwords) that users may have created.
+Note that any [client access tokens](client-credentials.md#access-tokens) and [app passwords](../settings/account.md#apps-and-devices) that users may have created will also be deleted and must be recreated.